-Crock pot roast with potatoes and carrots is a delicious & flavorful meal your entire family will love!
+Crock pot roast with potatoes and carrots is a delicious and flavorful meal your entire family will love!
 This fall apart, tender beef roast has simple, wholesome ingredients that are easy to make.
 An old fashioned favorite that is perfect for any night of the week!

 Making a cozy meal like crock pot roast with potatoes and carrots is one of my favorite one pot meal ideas!
 Once fall hits and it gets colder, there is nothing better than coming home to this easy weeknight meal!